Farmers Markets

 Measuring SuccessMeasuring Success

-Common metrics to measure the success of markets are pounds of food sold and number of vendors, and number of markets.
-Less common, but valuable metrics are attendance counts, customer surveys, and market assessments – Tools for Rapid Market Assessments has step-by-step instructions for each.
+Common metrics to measure the success of markets are pounds of food sold, number of vendors, and number of markets.
+Less common, but still valuable, metrics are attendance counts, customer surveys, and market assessments.